leemurking/Android-App-Core/README.md

 ## Description:
 - An Android application that allows you to
-- Login with your username and password.
+- Login with your username and password If you have an Account.
-- View my HomePage
+- Sign Up or Register if you do not have an account.
+- Browse the app for shoes.
+- Search for some good shoe reviews
+- Shop for the shoes online
+- Purchase the shoes

 ## Technologies Used:
 - Java